 Read this for a good discussion of using beer yeast in baking.
 You may also be interested in my master post on Ingredient Function.

-This post is part of my Fundamental Friday series where I tackle readers’ baking and cooking questions.
-For ease of browsing, you can find all those posts in one place.
+This post is part of my Baking Basics series where I tackle readers’ baking and cooking questions.
 Thanks for reading!

 What Is Yeast?